mtkhan3/policy-lab-playbook/README.md

 ## Play 5 - Be an active contributor.
 Expect more of your team.

 Set team protocols, expectations, and roles early.
-Stick to them.
+Pivot as needed.
 This should be completed very early on.
 In addition, Retrospectives should be used to continue to work on these expectations.
 If your team is going to use Slack, then stick to it.
 If your team plans to use email, then use email.
 Ensure each team member is receiving the communications and can stay in the loop.

 Though sometimes roles make people feel like they’re pigeonholed into doing one type of work, they’re incredibly important for delegation and assigning responsibility.
 It’s simply more efficient.
 This doesn’t mean that that person has to do all the heavy lifting of that role (the Research lead doesn’t have to do all the research).
 Instead they are responsible for making sure the work is delivered on time every week.
 On the flip side, roles don’t mean you are free to turn down other types of work that don’t fall into your “lane.”
 Everyone should be an individual contributor for an even number of tasks.